This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Another way to track your progress is to use visual progress trackers.
 These trackers will show you how far away are you from achieving your goal and how much you have accomplished.

 - Simple– A progress tracker should be easy to understand and use.

 - Interactive– A progress tracker should be designed in a way that involves your frequent participation, like shading or coloring your progress.

 - Appealing– A visually appealing progress tracker will give you more motivation to keep working on it.

-- Visible– In order to augment the purpose of progress tracker, you should place it an area where you see it all the time, like the fridge door or mirror.
+- Visible– In order to augment the purpose of the progress tracker, you should place it in an area where you see it all the time, like the fridge door or mirror.

 Progress with the above characteristics will continuously motivate